-Opaque glass panels will wall off the Court of Angels from New Orleans Square streets – and from park guests passing by.
+- Opaque glass panels will wall off the Court of Angels from New Orleans Square streets and park Guests passing by.
 The courtyard will become a Club 33 waiting area with tables and chairs.
 No roof or covering will be added over the courtyard, leaving it open as it is now.

-Club 33 will be receiving a huge new kitchen, one of the main motivations for the expansion, renovations, and replacement of the Trophy Room.
+- Club 33 will be receiving a huge new kitchen, one of the main motivations for expanding, renovating, and replacing the Trophy Room.

-A new lounge will be built featuring a skylight and bar.
-It will be open to all membership levels, but operated in a similar manner as 1901 at Disney California Adventure, accessible only to present members and their guests.
+- A new lounge will be built featuring a skylight and bar.
+It will be open to all membership levels but operated similarly as 1901 at Disney California Adventure, accessible only to present members and their Guests.
 The lounge may feature a few tables to reserve for full dining.

-Balconies will remain on the dining room, but the lounge will not have balcony access.
+- Balconies will remain in the dining room, but the lounge will not have balcony access.

-Construction is expected to move rapidly, with a high budget invested to ensure the Club reopens on time.
+Construction is expected to move rapidly, with a high budget invested in ensuring the Club reopens on time.
 Hard hat tours may be available to members, pending approval from Disney’s legal department.

-During the expansion, Club 33 merchandise will still be available to members at one of the Grand Californian shops.
+Club 33 merchandise will still be available to members at one of the Grand Californian shops during the expansion.
 Disney is also working on setting up a website to offer real-time membership updates, planning to open up memberships after the Club renovation is complete, but will still keep the total number of members relatively low.

 The whole project is expected to be complete in summer 2014, with work beginning in January 2014.
 Fans who want to see the gracefully decorated Court of Angels will need to head to Disneyland before the end of the year to have one last look before it’s hidden behind glass walls, available only to those with access to one of the park’s most exclusive areas.